-1. Introduction and Who Guideline applies to
+1. Introduction and who Guideline applies to

-1.1 This Standard Operating Procedure describes the patient pathway and associated processes for patients with Acute Lymphoblastic Leukaemia (ALL) who are to be treated using an ambulatory service delivery model, as opposed to the customary inpatient model.
-This is to be used in conjunction with the Overarching Policy for Ambulatory Care pathways and the Standard Operating Policies referenced in the Policy.
+1.1 This Guideline describes the patient pathway and associated processes for patients who are to be treated using an ambulatory service delivery model, as opposed to the customary inpatient model.
+This is to be used in conjunction with the Overarching Policy for Ambulatory Care Pathways and the Standard Operating Policies referenced in the Policy.